Icare software

 A similar set of check boxes would be named:

-USI field
+USI fields

 For the USI, you can have either a single Text field or a separate Text field for each of the 10 digits in a USI.